ajmal017/Stock-2/readme.md

 ## Features:

-- Calculation of the volatility and returns of individual stocks.
+- Calculation of the volatility and returns of individual stocks and portfolios.
-- Calculation of the portfolio volatility and returns.
-- Optimisation of portfolio composotion through the Efficient Frontier
+- Optimisation of portfolio composotion through the Efficient Frontier.
-- Calculation of expected returns through Monte Carlo Simulations.
+- Pricing of European Call options.

 ## Getting Started